Estudiantes de Buenos Aires: Back to First Division

 In 1974 Estudiantes had a great season and reached the second division championship final.
 The decisive match was against Unión de Santa Fe; Estudiantes lost 1–0 and was not able to reach promotion into the Primera División.

-That loss affected players' performances and the following seasons Estudiantes did not have great campaigns; in 1975 Estudiantes finished dead last and in 1976 they finished 12th.
+That loss affected players' performances and the following seasons Estudiantes did not have great campaigns; in 1975 Estudiantes finished last and in 1976 they finished 12th.
 However, for the 1977 season Estudiantes strengthened their team and won the championship, returning to Primera División after four decades.
 In the campaign Estudiantes played a total of 36 matches, winning 17 with 14 draws and 5 defeats.
 Estudiantes suffered in the final fourteen matches, winning just three, but important draws combined with poor results from other team eventually helped them win the championship title under manager Ricardo Trigilli.

 During the 1978 season in Primera, one of the most important matches Estudiantes played was against Boca Juniors.
 The game ended up in a 1–1 tie, which allowed Quilmes a great chance to obtain the championship (which the "Cervecero" finally took advantage of).
 However at the end of the season, Estudiantes went down again.